What is a Demand Curve?

 1. Changes in income levels

-If the good is a normal good, higher income levels would lead to an outward shift of the demand curve while lower income levels will lead to an inward shift.
-When income is increased, demand for normal goods or services will increase.
+If the good is a normal good, higher income levels lead to an outward shift of the demand curve while lower income levels lead to an inward shift.
+When income is increased, the demand for normal goods or services will increase.

 2. Changes in the market’s size